 Randall Arendt is a Strong Towns member and author of the book, Rural by Design: Planning for Town and Country.
 This is the second edition of a planning classic, focusing on infilling neighborhoods, strengthening town centers, and moving development closer to schools, shops, and jobs, and, while the title is Rural by Design, the concepts are relevant for towns of all sizes, located in urban and suburban areas as well as rural.
+Containing 80 percent new material and nearly 900 color illustrations, it is essentially a new work altogether.
 The book covers form-based codes, visioning, sustainability, low-impact development, green infrastructure, and more.
 Today we're sharing two case studies featured in the book, which show how these ideas play out in the real world.

 Orchard Gardens: Affordability in a Semi-Rural Setting

 Location: 210 South Grove Street, Missoula County, Montana

 Site Designer: WonderLand, LLC: Landscape Architects, Missoula, MT

 Architect: MacArthur, Means & Wells, Architects (MMW), Missoula, MT

 Orchard Gardens provides 35 units of permanently affordable studio, one-bedroom, and two-bedroom apartments for households with incomes below 50 percent of the area median income, arranged around a central courtyard on a 4.6-acre site on the western edge of Missoula.
 Architecturally, the project’s aesthetic is “contemporary rural vernacular, honest in function and materials yet deeply rooted” (www.homeword.org).
 Twenty units are located in the two-story main building, six are in the farmhouse, and two rowhouses have four and five units each.